Moly-malibu/RScript.r/Movielens_projects_edx.rst

     Attaching package: ‘lubridate’

-    The following object is masked from ‘package:base’:
+    The following objects are masked from ‘package:base’:

-        date
+        date, intersect, setdiff, union